-Data Stewards are responsible for ensuring that the assigned Data Classifications are provided to applicable Business System Steward(s) and Technical System Lead(s) upon initial designation.
+Data Stewards are responsible for ensuring that the assigned Data Classifications are provided to applicable Information System Steward(s) and Technical System Lead(s) upon initial designation.

-The Business System Steward and Technical System Lead shall oversee the implementation of appropriate controls commensurate with the Data Classifications within the particular Information Resource.
+The Information System Steward and Technical System Lead shall oversee the implementation of appropriate controls commensurate with the Data Classifications within the particular Information Resource.

 Data Stewards shall assign Data Classifications to Data based on the risk associated with improper disclosure for the particular type of Data as follows:

 University Data that (i) could be exploited for criminal or nefarious purposes; (ii) the University is obligated by state or federal statute or regulation to keep confidential; (iii) the University is contractually obligated to keep confidential, or (iv) are critical to the University's operational performance and cannot be easily replaced.
 The loss of Confidentiality, Integrity, or Availability of such Data would cause severe harm to individuals or the University operations, safety, finances and/or reputation if disclosed.